 Vaccines against common childhood illnesses have proven to be one of the most important health advances of the twentieth century (along with antibiotics, public sewage systems, and general anesthesia).
 Effective universal vaccination has already eliminated one deadly childhood illness, smallpox.
 Immunizations have also dramatically reduced death and disability from bacterial meningitis, tetanus, diphtheria, polio, and other scourges.
-Normally, fewer than 100 American children get measles each year, although worldwide over a million unvaccinated children still die of measles.

-Well-meaning people who suggest that vaccines are no longer necessary, or can be delayed, are unaware of the serious health problems that would certainly reoccur without routine immunizations.
+Well-meaning people who insist that vaccines are no longer necessary, or can be delayed, ignore the serious health problems that would certainly reoccur without routine immunizations.